Chip-Biscuit/hp-goblet-of-fire-fix/README.md

 https://github.com/ThirteenAG/d3d9-wrapper

-simply put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go
+simply go to releases download hp4fix.zip put the d3d9.dll and d3d9.ini into your game folder next to the game exe and your good to go

 you can edit settings in d3d9.ini